practicalmeteor/meteor-munit/README.md

 The **Munit** test runner uses a slightly modified version of the `testAsyncMulti` function (with support for test timeouts) from the test-helpers package shipped with meteor to run all the tests in the test suite including all the setup and `tearDown` functions.

+## Known Issues

+* If a test fails, afterEach / tearDown will not be called.
+This is because MUnit uses testAsyncMulti behind the scenes, and this is a limitation of testAsyncMulti.
+We therefore recommend, as a workaround, to do cleanup in beforeEach / setup too.

+* If the last test in a test suite fails, afterAll, suiteTearDown will not be called, for the same reason as above.
+We therefore recommend, as a workaround, to do cleanup in beforeAll / suiteSetup too.

 ## Contributions

 Contributions are more than welcome.
 Here are some of our contributors:

-* Added support for BDD style describe.it semantics.
+* @philcockfield - added support for BDD style describe.it semantics.
-* Added support for nested describe blocks.
+* @DominikGuzei - added support for nested describe blocks.

 ## Changelog